 The San Francisco VA Medical Center (SFVAMC) and Kaiser Permanente Addiction Medicine & Recovery Services (AMRS) are teaching sites for UCSF, and training is considered a core mission.

-• Opiate Treatment Program (OTP): buprenorphine, methadone, Vivitrol treatment
+Opiate Treatment Program (OTP): buprenorphine, methadone, injectable MOUD treatment

-• Addiction Consultation (AddCon): consulting on general addiction patients
+Addiction Consultation (AddCon): consulting on addiction patients, including prescription opioid safety issues

-• Several programs also include groups with opportunities for facilitation training, hospital consultations, and/or opportunities for consulting via video visits to remote patients.
+Several programs also include contingency management, injection adherence contingency management, psychotherapy groups with opportunities for facilitation training, motivational interviewing, hospital consultations, etc.

 Kaiser AMRS